-Anyone who has tried a vegan or vegetarian diet knows that after a period of time – they finally reach that magic point where it all comes together.
+Anyone who has tried a plant-based diet knows that after a period of time - they finally reach that magic point where it all comes together.
 You are steadily losing a pound or two a week, you have more energy than you know what to do with, those afternoon naps are a thing of the past, and people actually start commenting on how good you look.

 Turning on the Fat Switch

-… you say to yourself the 4 words that will stop any diet dead in its tracks:
+… you say to yourself the 4 little words that will stop any diet dead in its tracks: